kevinreedy/copilot-workshop-fox/readme.md

 Add a new file in GitHub/.devcontainer/devcontainer.json.

-Below, is an example devcontainer file for Python.
+Below, is an example devcontainer file for Python:
 ```
 {
 	"name": "Python 3",